Large Choice of Networks

 The 3G-network service is still used today and provides access to internet, email, Facebook, Twitter, video calling and the option to download new apps to smartphones through Apple, Microsoft and Android’s market places.
 The next major technology release was the 4G-service that promised download speeds on launch of up to 150Mbps and has since been developed into speeds of up to 1Gbps.
 This service again required new phones for the consumer whilst the networks were challenged by rolling out another UK wide coverage plan.

-It is fair to say that each network has had its ups and downs, successes and failures.
+It's fair to say that each network has had its ups and downs.
 Today, you can buy most phones on any network of your choice, with the networks also offering self-branded phones that have been tailored to their own unique selling points.
 Pay as you go phones offer a commitment free service whilst contract phones offer a reward of free minutes, texts and data usage each month in return for your commitment - which may be 12, 18 or 24 months.

 With over a million different deals in the marketplace, our service has never been more valuable.
 You can compare those deals here in one convenient place and purchase your next phone on the network of your choice.